fosslight/fosslight-guide-en/scanner/1_dependency.md

    ```

 <span class="specific-title">How to Run</span>
-1. Linux
-  - Run the following command in the path where build.gradle (gradle's manifest file) exists.
+1. Run the following command in the path where build.gradle (gradle's manifest file) exists.
     ```
     $ fosslight_dependency
     ```
-2. Windows
-  - Place fosslight_dependency.exe in the directory where build.gradle (gradle's manifest file) exists, then double-click to run.

 </div>
 </details>